zpaulovics/datetimepicker-rails/README.md

 The project is based on: https://github.com/tarruda/bootstrap-datetimepicker.git project, which was upgraded to Bootstrap 3+ compatible and refactored significantly by Eonasdan (see: https://github.com/eonasdan/bootstrap-datetimepicker.git).

 The project home page: https://github.com/zpaulovics/datetimepicker-rails.git

-### Features

-    - Prepares the vendor directory (javascripts, stylesheets)
-    - Creates the custom fields for Simple Form
-    - You can use the 3 type of date & time pickers in your forms
-    - You do not need to write any javascript or CSS code
-    - The language automatically selected based on the locale
-    - You can specify all the datetime-pickers options (weekStart, minDate, manDate, disabledDates, etc.)
-    - The format of the date and time can be specified in the config/locales
-    - Easy to install and use in your projects

 ### Installation